m-c-hill/eshop-report-suade-test/README.md

 **models.py**<br />
 Contains the models required for the eshopreport app.
 Each class which extends db.Model represents a unique table in the database.
 The final class, ReportForDate, generates the necessary report statistics for this project.
-A seperate static method is used for each statistic, which in turn creates an SQL script using sqlalchemy to query the database.<br /><br />
+A separate static method is used for each statistic, which in turn creates an SQL script using sqlalchemy to query the database.<br /><br />

 **routes.py**<br />
 Routes for eshop report application.<br /><br />